Skip to Content

 Here’s a little sneak peak of how to make the best sweet and sour tofu!
 Be sure to scroll to the bottom of this post for the full recipe.

-Cook the tofu.
-Add oil to a skillet and heat over medium-high heat.
+• Cook the tofu.
+Add oil to a skillet and place it over medium-high heat.
 Toss the cubed tofu in cornstarch, then toss it into the hot skillet.
-Cook until crispy on all (or just two) sides, depending on your preference.
+Cook the tofu until it is crispy on all (or just two) sides, depending on your preference.

-Cook the fresh ingredients.
-Set the tofu aside and keep warm.
+• Cook the fresh ingredients.
+Set the tofu aside and keep it warm.
 To the same skillet, add the veggies and pineapple.
-Sauté for about 10 minutes or until tender.
+Sauté them for about 10 minutes, or until tender.

 Tips for Success